learnmaketeachshare/learnmaketeachshare.github.io/README.md

 # learnmaketeachshare.github.io
-Learn, Make, Teach, Share: helping to to make a kinder and more interesting world.
+Learn, Make, Teach, Share: helping to make a kinder and more interesting world.